ibm-cloud-docs/key-protect/key-rings.md

 # Managing key rings
 {: #managing-key-rings}

-You can use {{site.data.keyword.keymanagementservicefull}} to group the keys in your service instance and restrict access controls at a key ring level.
+You can use {{site.data.keyword.keymanagementservicefull}} to create a group of keys for a target group of users that require the same IAM access permissions.
 {: shortdesc}

 As an account admin, you can bundle the keys in your
 {{site.data.keyword.keymanagementserviceshort}} service instance into groups called `key rings`.
-A key ring is a collection of keys located within your service instance, in which you can restrict access to via IAM access policy.
+A key ring is a collection of keys, within your service instance, that all require the same IAM access permissions.
-For example, if you want to delegate administration to a specific set of keys for a specific group of users, you can create a key ring for those keys and assign the appropriate  IAM access policy to the target user group.
-Users that are assigned access to the specific key ring can create and manage the resources that exist within the key ring.
+For example, if you have a group of team members who will need a particular type of access to a specific group of keys, you can create a key ring for those keys and assign the appropriate IAM access policy to the target user group.
+The users that are assigned access to the key ring can create and manage the resources that exist within the key ring.

 You can grant access to key rings within a
 {{site.data.keyword.keymanagementserviceshort}} instance by using the